 Pokororo School opens.4

 The first Murchison School opens in the front room of a bakery.
 Rait’s Hall is later used until a school room is built by Alexander Sutherland in 1895.
 The school is officially known as Murchison School from 1884.
-A more modern school opens on the 3rd of March 1947.
+A more modern school opens on the 3rd of March 1947 (and is now known as Murchison Area School).

 1885